Quillen homology of spectral Lie algebras with application to mod $p$ homology of labeled configuration spaces: Introduction

 \subsection{Conventions}

 We assume that every object is graded and weighted whenever it makes sense.
 For instance, $\Mod_{\Fp}$ stands for the ordinary category of weighted graded $\Fp$-modules.
-A weighted graded $\F$-module $M$ is an $\N$-indexed collection of $\mathbb{Z}$-graded $\Fp$-modules $\{M(w)\}_{w\in\N}$.
-The weight grading of an element $x\in M(w)$ is $w$.
+A weighted graded $\F$-module $M_\bullet$ is an $\N$-indexed collection of $\mathbb{Z}$-graded $\Fp$-modules $\{M(w)_\bullet\}_{w\in\N}$.
+The weight grading of an element $x\in M(w)_n$ is $w$, and the internal grading is $|x|=n$.
 Morphisms are weight preserving morphisms of graded $\Fp$-modules.
 The Day convolution $\tens$ makes $\Mod_{\Fp}$ a symmetric monoidal category.
 The Koszul sign rule $x\tens y=(-1)^{|x||y|}y\tens x$ for the symmetric monoidal product $\tens$ depends only on the internal grading and not the weight grading.